Rheem Water Heater Drain Valve Class Action Settlement

 When is the Rheem water heater settlement payout date?

-Why was there a class action settlement?
+Why is there a class action settlement?

-The class action lawsuit alleged that Rheem Manufacturing Co. and Melet Plastics Inc. were responsible for damages related to their round poly drain valves, which were sold independently and as part of water heaters between 2019 and 2023.
+The class action lawsuit alleged Rheem Manufacturing Co. and Melet Plastics Inc. were responsible for damages related to their round poly drain valves, which they sold independently and as part of water heaters between 2019 and 2023.
 The plaintiffs claimed these valves were defective and caused property damage or other losses.

 The defendants denied the allegations but agreed to settle to avoid the uncertainty and expense of continued litigation.